NTU-FRELab/drivers-communities/README.md

 ### METHODOLOGICAL INFORMATION

-A detailed description of data acquisition and processing can be found in the published manuscript in the XXX (https://doi.org/XXX).
+A detailed description of data acquisition and processing can be found in the published manuscript in the Marine Pollution Bulletin (https://doi.org/10.1016/j.marpolbul.2024.116462).

 #### DATA-SPECIFIC INFORMATION